kubefun/k8s-resource-client/README.md

 ### Auto (default)

-In greedy mode the client will do best effort to discover Kubernetes resources.
+In `auto` mode the client will do best effort to discover Kubernetes resources.
 After discovering the resources a subject access review will be created for every discovered resource unless that behavior has been explicitly disabled.

 ### Explicit

 In explicit mode the client will be provided a list of resources.
 An attempt to query any resources not configured when in explict mode will produce a `ResourceNotSynced` error.
+For each resource listed a subject access review will be created unless that behavior has been explicitly disabled.

 ## Configurable Options